AndersRod/PublicAPIsGrashopperWorkshop/Readme.md

 # Open Data and Public APIs workshop

 ## Workshop description
-This workshop introduces the students to access publicly available near-real-time & historic data sources and teaches the students basic data visualizing in Rhino Grasshopper.
+This workshop introduces the students how to access publicly available near-real-time & historic data sources and teaches the students basic data visualizing in Rhino Grasshopper.
 The students will be introduced to concepts & technologies such as distributed systems and REST APIs.
 Through a series of beginner-level Grasshopper tutorials, the students will work with historic and near-real-time data and be asked to think about how and when to use these kind of data source.

 ## Workshop keywords